OSGeo/grass/doc/development/submitting/submitting.md

 pre-commit run black --all-files
 ```

-The pre-commmit hooks are defined in
+The Pre-commit hooks are defined in
 [.pre-commit-config.yaml](../../../.pre-commit-config.yaml).

 It is possible to temporary disable the Pre-commit hooks in the repo, eg. while